-Theacrine is a natural compound with the ability to increase mental clarity, energize workouts, and increase overall mood and motivation.
-It can also enhance and extend the positive effects of caffeine while minimizing its negative side effects.
-Read on to learn more about this new alternative to traditional caffeine.
+Theacrine is a natural compound related to caffeine.
+A couple of human studies suggest that theacrine may increase mental clarity, boost energy, and improve mood and motivation.
+Read on to learn more about this new potential alternative to traditional caffeine.

 Theacrine (1,3,7,9-tetramethyluric acid) is a purine alkaloid found in cupuacu fruit (Theobroma grandiflorum) and the kucha plant (Camellia assamica var. kucha).

 The cupuacu plant is related to cocoa and grows in the Amazon.

 The kucha plant is related to the tea plant and grows only in the wild woods of Yunnan (China) above an altitude of 1,000 meters.
 It’s used to make Chinese kucha tea.
 Kucha also contains caffeine and theobromine, and it seems that the plant produces theacrine from caffeine .